matthewmturner/tuscany/README.md

 # Tuscany theme

-Theme inspired by a trip to Italy where my favorite part of the trip was the region of Tuscany.
+Neovim theme inspired by a trip to Italy where my favorite part of the trip was the region of Tuscany.

 <table width="100%">
     <tr>